 We actively respect the biodiversity of the Champagne region and its own ecosystem.

 The Veuve Maurice Lepitre vineyard has obtained the HVE level 3 certification (High Environmental Value) and the VDC certification (Sustainable Viticulture in Champagne) since January 2020.
-For 15 years, we have been taking care of our plots without using insecticides, chemical fertilizers, or herbicides.
-The weeding of our plots is done mechanically.

 Our grape varieties

 The grape variety expresses itself due to the substances it absorbs from its soil.

 In Rilly-la-Montagne, firstly it is the chalk of the limestone subsoil that gives the typicity to our wines in addition to our specific climate and the relief of our hillsides.

 Since 1935, three grape varieties have been used in the production of Champagne,thanks to their perfect suitability to the terroir of the region.